Skip to Content

 A taxi or private transfer is ideal if you are travelling with a lot of luggage, or if you land outside the hours of operation of the Rhonexpress.
 It's also a useful alternative in the event of any strike action taking place that may affect the service of the Rhonexpress.

-A taxi from Lyon airport to the city centre (and vice versa) can cost anything between €50-100 ($60-120).
+A taxi from Lyon airport to the city center (and vice versa) can cost anything between €50-100 ($60-120).
 You can find licensed taxi drivers at the airport, but the queues for them can be quite long during rush hour, or if there is a strike affecting the service on the Rhonexpress.

 Private transfer or Uber

-Booking a private transfer is not the cheapest way to reach Lyon from the airport but is certainly a convenient one, especially if you have a lot of luggage or don't feel confident with tackling the public transport system just yet.
+Booking a private transfer is not the cheapest way to reach Lyon from the airport but is certainly a convenient one, especially if you have a lot of luggage or don't feel confident about tackling the public transport system just yet.
 We love using Welcome Pickups though, because we know that an English-speaking driver will be waiting in the airport for us and they monitor the flights so even if your flight is late they will still be there.

 You can download the Uber app here, and don't forget to use our invitation code to get a free ride: sebastienc221ue.